Healthcare in Kosovo: Health Insurance

-Starting from 2007, Kosovo health insurance law was approved.
+In 2007, Kosovo health insurance law was approved.
 Funds for health insurance packages were collected from personal income taxes.
-After a period of time, generating health insurance funds from community incomes, did not prove to function in the right way, so now health insurance law is being reconsidered.
-Comparing Kosovo to other regional countries, we can state that Kosovo is the only regional country that still does not have an approved and functional health insurance law.
-Kosovo Healthcare Reform includes some profound changes on financial, organizational and functional healthcare system, targeting here also the Health Insurance Law.
+After a period of time, fund generation was not proving adequate and a new health insurance law was being reconsidered.
+Comparing Kosovo to regional countries, Kosovo is the only country that still does not have an approved and functional health insurance law.
+Kosovo Healthcare Reform includes some profound changes in financial, organizational and functional healthcare systems, also targeting a Health Insurance Law.

-Kosovo Federation of Health Syndicate is fully dedicated to accomplish legal structure that is needed for further processing with health insurance law.

-Kosovo federation of Health Syndicate main targets are the following:
+Kosovo Federation of Health Syndicate targets are the following: